 Hunger is a public health concern with long-term consequences

 Hunger is a particular concern for rural communities that have limited access to fresh and affordable foods due to geographic isolation and higher transportation costs.
+African-Americans, Latinos, and female-headed single parent families experience food insecurity at higher rates than the national average.

 Emergency food programs have short-term impact.
 The most common response to hunger is to feed people immediately.
 Although extremely important, this does not address the underlying causes of hunger.
 Additionally, the number of Oregonians who need help continues to grow placing an unreasonable burden on Oregon’s food assistance network.